lisa11/FoodButler/README.txt

     the criterias can be left empty or filled in.
 However, if maximum cooking time is desired as a search criteria, please include the time for both breakfast and lunch/dinner.
 The same is applied to calories per day, please enter both the min and max calories per day.
+For 'Ingredients to Include' and 'Ingredients to Avoid', one can enter multiple keywords if desires (separated by a space, all lower cases, plural form whenever possible).
 Please press 'submit' to submit the form.

     Sample Inputs:

-    'Ingredients to Include': 'Chicken'
+    'Ingredients to Include': 'chicken'
     'Allergy': Peanut
     'Cuisine': Chinese
     'Maximum Breakfast Cooking Time (min)': 45